curl/curl/docs/libcurl/opts/CURLOPT_AWS_SIGV4.md

 ## region

 The argument is a geographic area of a resources collection.
-It is extracted from the host name specified in the URL if omitted.
+It is extracted from the hostname specified in the URL if omitted.

 ## service

 The argument is a function provided by a cloud.
-It is extracted from the host name specified in the URL if omitted.
+It is extracted from the hostname specified in the URL if omitted.

 NOTE: This call set CURLOPT_HTTPAUTH(3) to CURLAUTH_AWS_SIGV4.
 Calling CURLOPT_HTTPAUTH(3) with CURLAUTH_AWS_SIGV4 is the same